Filipondios/The-Mathall-Project/README.md

 Just make a double click in the given .exe file (MathallRun.exe).
 </pre>

-## Mathall 2.0.0 Preview
+## Mathall 2.1.0 Preview
 <img src="https://raw.githubusercontent.com/Filipondios/The-Mathall-Project/6ecc3d3082e791f0070123af549ee62f010200bd/Mathall/preview/Teaser.png" style="padding-right:10px;"/>

+## Whats new in Mathall?
+- New input system: Fractions will be accepted.
+At this day, Mathall only accepts integer or fraction numbers.
+- Better graphic inferface in the different menus.
+- Because of the new input system, the menu to solve equation systems is tempoarly removed.
+- Domentation is available now in the folder Mathall/doc.
+To see all documentation in your browser, open index.html.

 ## Whats next in Mathall?
-- Better graphic inferface in the different menus
-- New input system: Fractions will be accepted.
-At this day, Mathall only accepts int or decimal inputs.
 - Better inplementation of the code to upgrade the program performance and understanding.
+- Resolution of any equation system.
+- Gauss method to get a staggered matrix.
+- Range of any matrix.
 - A new package to perform calculations on the euclidean space **(Possibly this update will come in Mathall 3.0.0)**